Tich Freeman: Career

-Freeman's common name comes from his short stature, standing at tall.
+Freeman's common name came from his short stature, standing at tall.
 However, his stocky build and strong fingers gave him great bowling stamina, and he hated being taken off.
 His height gave his deliveries a low trajectory that was difficult for batsmen to reach on the full toss.
 This meant batsmen who did not play with a straight bat, or who lacked good footwork, rarely lasted long against him.
 Freeman relied chiefly on a leg-break that pitched on middle-and-leg, so that batsmen had to play at it, and a top-spinner that was notoriously difficult to detect and brought him hundreds of wickets; the googly he used sparingly.
 His bowling grip was somewhat unorthodox for a leg spinner: being such a small man with small hands, he gripped the ball between thumb, middle and index fingers rather than the orthodox leg break grip between the palm, index finger and ring finger.

 Freeman, two of whose brothers played for Essex, played club cricket during the early 1910s and was engaged by Kent in 1914.
-After success with the Second Eleven, he was picked for the county side regularly late in the season, but World War I then halted county cricket for several years.
-Figures of 7 for 25 against Warwickshire showed Freeman's promise, and when cricket resumed in 1919 he developed rapidly.
+After success with the second XI, he was regularly selected for the first team later in the season, but World War I then halted county cricket until 1919.
+Figures of 7 for 25 against Warwickshire had shown Freeman's promise; when cricket resumed in 1919, he developed rapidly.
 He took 60 wickets in a short season in 1919, 102 in 1920, 166 in 1921 and 194 in 1922.
 He was named a Wisden Cricketer of the Year in 1923 and took 17 for 67 on a rain-affected pitch against Sussex in 1922.

 In 1924, Freeman's bowling for the Players (6 for 52 in the first innings) against the Gentlemen earned him a place in the Marylebone Cricket Club (MCC) tour to Australia.
 However, owing to the rock-hard pitches and the superb footwork of Australia's batsmen, Freeman proved expensive in the two Tests in which he was selected.
-Freeman continued to dominate Kent's bowling in the following three years, but was only modestly successful against South Africa in 1927–1928.
+Freeman continued to dominate Kent's bowling in the following three years but was only modestly successful against South Africa in 1927–1928.

 1928 was Freeman's most successful year: he set his record of 304 first-class wickets, including 22 wickets in three Tests against the West Indies (and also took 9 for 104 against them for Kent).
 In 1929 Freeman took 22 wickets in two Tests against South Africa, but their batsmen's mastery over him in the Fifth Test, when he did not take a wicket in 49 overs and conceded 169 runs, meant that this Test was his last.
-Yet, between 1930 and 1933 Kent so depended upon Freeman's bowling that he took 951 County Championship wickets–over 55 percent of Kent's total–for only 15.21 runs each.
+Yet, between 1930 and 1933 Kent so depended upon Freeman's bowling that he took 951 County Championship wickets (over 55% of Kent's total) for only 15.21 runs each.
 Among his best performances in these years were: